presi300/Gentoo.guide/README.md

 ### An install and configuration guide for gentoo linux that is all form over function 😉

-### Written in NextJS with handcrafted UI, built with TailwindCSS and Framer motion 🌠
+### Written using NextJS with handcrafted UI, built with TailwindCSS and Framer motion 🌠

 <br/><br/>

-## Start your own, very form over function gentoo guide, by following these steps:
+## Start your own, very form over function gentoo guide by following these steps:

 <br/>